FallerS/FallerS.github.io/_posts/2020-11-20-test-first-post.md

 ---
 layout: post
-title: This si the header for the first blog post
+title: This is the header for the first blog post
 subtitle: Excerpt from Soulshaping by Jeff Brown
 cover-img: /assets/img/shba_inu_2.jpg
 thumbnail-img: /assets/img/thumb.png